avanwouwe/citadel-browser-agent/docs/privacy/privacy-questions.md

 - **Web Navigation:**
   Stores a cryptographic “hash” (a scrambled version) of website addresses *only locally*, to allow investigation after incidents.

-    - *These hashes cannot be reversed or used to view your browsing history.*
+    - *These hashes cannot easily be reversed to view your browsing history.*
     - *stores the information ONLY on your computer.*